QR Code Data Types

 WiFi

-Allows users to connect to a WiFi network by scanning—no typing passwords.
+Lets users connect to a WiFi network by scanning, without typing passwords.

 Best for: Guest networks, offices, cafes, hotels, events